 First Floor: Traditional Italian-style Stahl vendors.
 Here is where you’ll find all types of Italian produce, meats, and even Osteria-style restaurants.

 Second Floor: You’ll go from the 16th-century Medici to the 21st-century by going up the escalator to the 2nd floor.
 Welcome to the types of places our current Italian youth enjoys – modern and cool.
 Yes, it is great for Westerners to go to Italy and feel like we are connected to the past but trust me, the Italian youth appreciates modern touches.
 The second floor is really cool.
 Filled with hyper-focused restaurants that serve a particular style of food.
 It’s cafeteria style.
 You grab food, sit down, eat, and clean up after yourself.

 Surrounding Mercato Centrale are the covered markets.
 While there are some decent items in these markets, I mostly look to avoid them.
 That said, if you’ve never been to a European, outdoor market, it is a cool experience you should check out but keep your wallet safe in every sense of the word.

 Sean’s Recommendation: I would personally eat downstairs at Da Nerbone since it is a quintessential part of eating in Florence.
 Then, go upstairs to grab your coffee and consider it for lunch the next day if you are in town.

 Santa Croce is one of Florence’s most famous Basilica and the chosen burial place of none other than Michelangelo, Galileo, and Machiavelli – that says a lot.
 Why?

-The exterior of the Basilica is beautiful but the interior is decorated by some of Italy’s greatest artists from Giotto to Brunelleschi and Vasari.
-You can go and should go inside but it is also recommended to appreciate it from the Piazza.
-There are a few places to eat and get a coffee and you’ll have a beautiful view.
+The exterior of the Basilica is beautiful, but the interior is decorated by some of Italy’s greatest artists, from Giotto to Brunelleschi and Vasari.
+There are a few places to eat and get a coffee, and you’ll have a beautiful view.

 Address: Piazza di Santa Croce